a962097364/Learning-of-HRNet/README.md

 Environment
 ---
 The code running with python 3.6 on Ubuntu 16.04.6.
 NVIDIA GPUs are needed.
-The code is trained and tested using a NVIDIA 1080Ti GPU cards.
+The code is trained and tested by using a NVIDIA 1080Ti GPU cards.

 Main Result
 ---